se-edu/guides/tutorials/javaFxPart1.md

 A JavaFX application is like a play you are directing.
 Instead of creating props, you create `Nodes` (`Nodes` are the fundamental building blocks of a JavaFX application), and place them onto a `Scene` (a scene is a graph of `Node`s).
 Then, you set your `Scene` on a `Stage` provided by JavaFX.
 When you call `Stage#show()` method, JavaFX renders a window with your `Stage` on it.

 Well, that's a very high-level view of how JavaFX works.
 The actual implementation of a Java FX is a bit more (ahem...) "involved".
 This tutorial takes you through the steps of building a typical Java FX application, using a chatbot application called Duke, as a running example.
-Given below is what the end result can look like.
+Given below is what the end result can look like, if you follow this tutorial until the end.

 <video oncontextmenu="return false;" width="700px" autoplay muted loop>
 <source src="videos/javafx/DynamicStyleDemo.mp4" type="video/mp4">
 </video>

 Let's get started!

+## Setting up the project

+To start, clone [this starter repo](https://github.com/se-edu/javafx-tutorial) to your computer, and open it in your favorite editor.
+As usual, configure the IDE to use the correct JDK version as well ([example](https://www.jetbrains.com/help/idea/sdk.html#set-up-jdk)).

 ## Setting up Java FX